adr288/Capstone-LIDAR-Project-GCC/README.md

 4) Connect the 3 pin cable to the servo motor and the USB to Dynamixel adapter

-Required softwares to run this project:

-Ubuntu 14.04

-ROS indigo

-Python 2.7

 Hokuyo ROS package
 (http://wiki.ros.org/hokuyo_node/Tutorials/UsingTheHokuyoNode)